• Skip to main content

 Instructions

-• Add 12 to 15 cashews and fry till golden.
+• Add cashews and fry till golden.

-How to make semiya payasam
+How to make Semiya Payasam

 • Boil till the vermicelli is fully soft cooked.
 Keep stirring to avoid burning.